Country:

 Is it required to verify user address information?

 There appears to be no obligatory procedure for address verification prescribed under the AML/CFT regulations of Thailand.
-Whereas Article 5 of the AMLO Notification suggests requesting additional documentation (such as utility bills) as an enhanced due diligence measure where the customer's risk profile is high, nothing indicates that this is the only acceptable way of validating address in principle.
+Whereas Article 5 of the AMLO Notification suggests requesting additional documentation (such as utility bills)

 Is it permissible to use document-free methods for address verification?